Dynamical invariants of mapping torus categories: Hochschild cohomology of the mapping torus categories

-Using the remarks above we can prove \begin{prop} Let $\A$ be a dg category that satisfies Conditions \ref{C1}-\ref{C3}.
+Using the remarks above we can prove: \begin{prop} Let $\A$ be a dg category that satisfies Conditions \ref{C1}-\ref{C3}.
 Then i.e. $CC^*(M_\phi,M_\phi)$ is given by the derived invariants of the $\Z$-action on \end{prop} \begin{proof} We noted (\ref{eq:equivariancecocone}) is a quasi-isomorphism.
 As a special case, we obtain the quasi-isomorphism We can write as a bimodule over $\Om(\Tt_0)_{dg}\otimes\A$.
 Here, $(\Om(\Tt_0)_{dg}\otimes\A)_{(\tr\otimes \phi)^n}$ denotes the diagonal bimodule of $\Om(\Tt_0)_{dg}\otimes\A$ twisted by $(\tr\otimes\phi)^n$ on the right (i.e. $\Om(\Tt_0)_{dg}\otimes\A$ acts on the right by the composition of $(\tr\otimes\phi)^n$ and the right action on the diagonal bimodule).
 If $n\neq 0$ which follows from unless $n=0$.
-The reason (\ref{eq:bort}) follows from (\ref{eq:zort}) is due to a calculation very similar to the calculation below.
+That (\ref{eq:zort}) implies (\ref{eq:bort}) follows from a calculation very similar to the calculation below.

 We will not prove (\ref{eq:zort}) here but simply mention that its proof is based on showing which is $0$ as the graph of $\tr^n$ and the diagonal are disjointly supported.
 For the equivalence one does not need to fully develop Fourier-Mukai theory for compactly supported coherent sheaves on $\Tt_0$.
 Instead, we can write resolutions of $\Om_{\Delta_{\Tt_0}}$ and $\Om_{graph(\tr^n)}$ by infinite direct sums of exterior products of compactly supported sheaves (such as $\Om_{C_i}\boxtimes\Om_{C_i}$) such that direct sums satisfy some finiteness property (as in (\ref{sheafres}) and (\ref{dualsheafres})).
 We can make the comparison in (\ref{eq:fmvsshv}) (i.e. compare the homomorphisms of coherent sheaves and induced bimodules) for these exterior tensor products first, and then use this to deduce (\ref{eq:fmvsshv}).